HyungseobKim/FuzzySystemDemo/README.txt

-Title: Enemy speed & color simulation
+Enemy speed & color simulation
-Description:
+Unreal Engine / AI / Fuzzy system

 To run demo, go to the Demo folder and run MAT367Project1.exe.
 You can control the character with WASD & Mouse.
 Distance to each sphere and speed of your character are two antecedents.